 Teacher as Mediator

 I wonder, what Pondisco or Willingham would say of Sugata Mitra’s (2013) “Build a School in the Cloud,” TED talk in which Mitra asks a question about whether we are heading for or living in a future where knowing is obsolete.
 Mitra is a researcher devoted to the exploration of self-organized learning environments.
-For his experiment, he places a computer under a tree in a remote village in India, demonstrating that children could learn 30% of basic molecular biology content unassisted, and with encouragement from an adult, could achieve 50% of the content.
-The children had a limited number of websites to use to gather the information, and I think, therefore, his assertion of the role as teacher, extends beyond the two points he recognizes: the teacher’s role of asking the research question, and finding a friendly, encouraging mediator.
+For his experiment, he placed a computer under a tree in a remote village in India, demonstrating that children could learn 30% of basic molecular biology content unassisted, and with encouragement from an adult, could achieve 50% of the content.
+The children had a limited number of websites to use to gather the information, and I think, therefore, his assertion of the role as teacher, extends beyond the two points he recognizes: the teacher’s role of asking the research question, and of finding a friendly, encouraging mediator.
 Even the selection of websites from which to learn was a mediation provided by Mitra.
 He provided the content, and then left the children to discover its meaning.
 Thus, successful development of digital fluency would also involve the teacher acting as a mediator in a digital age where mediation of knowledge is lacking.

 Scaffolding.
 In the absence or decline of information mediation (editors and gatekeepers), Wood, Bruner, and Ross’s (1976) concept of scaffolding, along with Vygotsky’s (1896-1934) social learning theory of the zone of proximal development become important learning theory for building digital fluency.
 Wood, Bruner, and Ross (1976), write that scaffolding involves an “adult controlling those elements of the task that are essentially beyond the learner’s capacity, thus permitting him to concentrate upon and complete only those elements that are within his range of competence” (p.
 118).
 As seen in Mitra’s research, students need a mediator to assist them in the learning process, temporary scaffolding to limit the freedom while learning a new skill.
 The children also needed each other as they collaboratively (Vygotsky) worked on learning the function of the computer, the language of the computer, and the content itself.

 It is clear from the number of definitions and components referenced in this paper that digital fluency is a complex concept that goes far beyond mere computer skills or information literacy.
 Any definition must be adaptive and creatively responsive to rapid change.
 Digital fluency development must include lifelong, inquiry-based, exploratory, playful, collaborative, ethical, scaffolded and mediated learning.
-Fluency is to be equipped to attend to the difficulties produced by the Internet’s greatest asset, its openness, and accessibility to everyone, including those who would use it to harm others.
+Fluency is to be equipped to attend to the difficulties produced by the Internet’s greatest asset, its openness and accessibility to everyone, including those difficulties that develop from those who would use it to harm others.
 The digital fluency discourse parallels language fluency discourse, also adopting socio-cultural linguistic aspects.
 Belshaw introduces a critical theory lens to the mix.
 As a language, some Internet enthusiasts, such as Mitch Resnick (2012), think that html code is the language of the future.
 Those who know how to code will be considered literate.
 This is an example of how a definition of digital fluency continues to evolve, resisting objective definition.
 Out of all the definitions, I like the idea that fluency is an emerging aptitude that involves knowing when and why we use the digital media that we choose, and using it with ease to communicate and/or retrieve information.
 Saskatchewan curriculum is well on its way to developing digital fluency components both in the movement from English Language Arts to English Language and Literacies objectives, as well as in the Common Essential Learnings, which are developed through all subject areas.
 The ELA strands of reading, writing, speaking, listening, viewing, and representing are not media or text specific.
 These are flexible aspects of communication, which cut across medias, allowing for the development of digital fluency in students.